hashicorp/terraform-guides/governance/third-generation/README.md

 1. The common function `evaluate_attribute`, which is in the tfplan-functions.sentinel and tfstate-functions.sentinel modules, can evaluate the values of any attribute of any resource even if it is deeply nested inside the resource.
 It does this by calling itself recursively.

 ## Common Functions
-You can find all of the functions used in the third-generation policies in the Sentinel modules in the [common functions](./common-functions) directory:
+You can find most of the functions used in the third-generation policies in the Sentinel modules in the [common functions](./common-functions) directory:
   * [tfplan-functions.sentinel](./common-functions/tfplan-functions.sentinel)
   * [tfstate-functions.sentinel](./common-functions/tfstate-functions.sentinel)
   * [tfconfig-functions.sentinel](./common-functions/tfconfig-functions.sentinel)
   * [tfrun-functions.sentinel](./common-functions/tfrun-functions.sentinel)

+There are also some functions used to validate assumed roles for the AWS provider in [aws-functions.sentinel](./aws/aws-functions/aws-functions.sentinel).

-Unlike the second-generation common functions that were each defined in a separate file, all of the common functions that use any of the 4 Terraform Sentinel imports (tfplan/v2, tfstate/v2, tfconfig/v2, and tfrun) are defined in the single file.
+Unlike the second-generation common functions that were each defined in a separate file, all of the common functions that use any of the 4 Terraform Sentinel imports (tfplan/v2, tfstate/v2, tfconfig/v2, and tfrun) are defined in a single file.
 This makes it easier to import all of the functions that use one of those imports into the Sentinel CLI test cases, since those only need a single stanza such as this one for each module:
 ```
 "modules": {
   "tfplan-functions": {